atreyeem99/ORCA-keywords/README.md

 - `ROCIS` Control of restricted-open-shell CIS
 - `MList` provides the list of the normal modes to be scanned.
 - `%MAXCORE n` for increasing memory; n is the value of the increase
+- `ALPB(water)` use implicit solvation, solvent water,  ALPB with water  can also be defined in the xtb block